orion-research/coach/INSTALLATION.md

 ## Configuring https

 To ensure basic security, COACH should be set up to use certificates and encryption through https.
-As a first step, Apache is configured to use SSL:
+As a first step, Apache is configured to use encryption:

 	$ sudo a2enmod ssl
 	$ sudo a2ensite default-ssl.conf